§ 05 · Read

 Troubleshooting

-make first-run fails at “could not start witness db+redis.
+make first-run fails at “could not start db+redis.
 Is Docker running?”
 On macOS, run colima start.
 On Linux, sudo systemctl start docker.
 Then re-run.

 make up fails with WITNESS_API_KEY: variable required.
 You haven’t run make first-run yet, or the .env file at the repo root is missing.
 Re-run make first-run.